-When you have parted with a significant amount of your hard-earned cash to purchase the boat of your dreams, you’ll understand just how important it is to maintain the value of your vessel.
-The most obvious way to achieve this is to ensure you have a regular maintenance plan in place to protect your boat.
+When you have parted with a significant amount of your hard-earned money to purchase the boat of your dreams, you’ll understand just how important it is to maintain the value of your vessel.
+The most obvious way to achieve this is to ensure that you have a regular maintenance plan in place to protect your boat.
 In this article, Richard Snowball, our Marina Manager, answers all the key questions surrounding antifouling.

 Table of Contents